janephp/janephp/documentation/OpenAPI/generate.rst

     php vendor/bin/jane-openapi generate

 This command will try to read a config file named ``.jane-openapi`` located on the current working directory.
-However you can name it as you like and use the ``--config-file`` option to specify its location:
+However, you can name it as you like and use the ``--config-file`` option to specify its location and name:

 .. code-block:: bash